FrontendMasters/react-enlightenment/react-semantics.md

 #### React component

-A React component is created by calling `React.createClass()`.
+A React component is created by calling `React.createClass()` (or, `React.Component` if using ES6 classes).
 This function takes an object of options that is used to configure and create a React component.
+The most common configuration open is a `render` function that returns React nodes/JSX.
+Thus, you can think of a React component as an abstraction containing one or more React nodes.

 ***

 #### React element nodes (aka `ReactElement`)

-An HTML or custom HTML element node representation in the Virtual DOM created using `React.createElement('div');`.
+An HTML or custom HTML element node representation in the Virtual DOM created using `React.createElement();`.

 ***